adamsteer/pointWPS/docs/metadata-attributes.md

 ## Issues we have found using a metadata store

 SRS metadata are often incorrect or incomplete - which creates difficulty for downstream processing.

-Using a similar data crawling scheme, a programmatic QA tool will be developed to catch errant metadata before datasets are published.